-As the basic application-independent communication service that actually delivers the communication is fundamental not only to the CVM architecture but also to the development of any collaborative application, we focus on the abstraction, internal architecture, and implementation of this layer in this paper, based on our early primary work in [34].
+As the basic application-independent communication service that actually delivers the communication is fundamental not only to the CVM architecture but also to the development of any collaborative application, we focus on the abstraction, internal architecture, and implementation of this layer in this paper, based on our early primary work in [33].
 We propose Network Communication Broker (NCB), a user-centric middleware that encapsulates the networking complexity and heterogeneity of basic multimedia and multi-party communication for upper-layer collaborative applications.
-As illustrated in Figure 1, NCB provides a unified user-centric communication service to diverse collaborative communication applications ranging from a simple phone call and video conferencing to specialized communication, internally NCB coordinates the underlying heterogeneous network infrastructure, systems and libraries to ensure that basic communication tasks are carried out smoothly.
+As illustrated in Fig. 1, NCB provides a unified user-centric communication service to diverse collaborative communication applications ranging from a simple phone call and video conferencing to specialized communication applications like scientific collaboration, disaster management, and telemedicine.
+Under this unified high-level abstraction, internally NCB coordinates the underlying heterogeneous network infrastructure, systems and libraries to ensure that basic communication tasks are carried out smoothly.
 The key innovation of the NCB concept is a horizontal abstraction that separates and isolates the complexities of network-level communication control and media delivery from the diversity of application-dependent collaboration logic.

-Figure 1: NCB separates network communication complexity from application collaboration logic.
+Fig. 1 NCB separates network communication complexity from application collaboration logic